Barbara Pym

-Barbara Mary Crampton Pym FRSL (2 June 1913 – 11 January 1980) was an English novelist.
-In the 1950s she published a series of social comedies, of which the best known are Excellent Women (1952) and A Glass of Blessings (1958).
-In 1977 her career was revived when the critic Lord David Cecil and the poet Philip Larkin both nominated her as the most under-rated writer of the century.
+Barbara Mary Crampton Pym (2 June 1913 – 11 January 1980) was an English novelist.
+In the 1950s, she published a series of social comedies, of which the best known are Excellent Women (1952) and A Glass of Blessings (1958).
+After a period of rejection by publishers, her career was revived in 1977 when the critic Lord David Cecil and the poet Philip Larkin nominated her as the most underrated writer of the previous 75 years.
 Her novel Quartet in Autumn (1977) was nominated for the Booker Prize that year, and she was elected as a Fellow of the Royal Society of Literature.

 Biography

 Early life

 Barbara Mary Crampton Pym was born on 2 June 1913 at 72 Willow Street in Oswestry, Shropshire, the elder daughter of Irena Spenser, née Thomas (1886–1945) and Frederic Crampton Pym (1879–1966), a solicitor.
 She was educated at Queen's Park School, a girls' school in Oswestry.
 From the age of 12, she attended Huyton College, near Liverpool.
-Pym's parents were active in the local Oswestry operatic society, and she was encouraged to write and be creative from a young age.
+Pym's parents were active in the local Oswestry operatic society, and she was encouraged to write and be creative from an early age.
 She spent most of her childhood at Morda Lodge in Morda Road, Oswestry, where in 1922 she staged her first play, The Magic Diamond, performed by family and friends.

-In 1931, she went to St Hilda's College, Oxford, to study English.
-While at Oxford, she developed a close friendship with the future novelist and literary critic Robert Liddell who would read her early works and provide key feedback In the 1930s, she travelled to Germany on several occasions, developing a love for the country as well as a romantic relationship with a young Nazi officer, Friedbert Gluck.
-Although she initially admired Hitler and did not foresee the advent of war, she later recognised her "blind spot", and removed a character based on Gluck from the novel she was in the process of writing.
+In 1931 she went to St Hilda's College, Oxford, to study English.
+There she developed a close friendship with the future novelist and literary critic Robert Liddell, who would read her early works and provide key feedback.
+She took a second-class BA honours degree in English Language and Literature in 1934.
+In the 1930s she visited Germany several times, developing a love for the country, and a romantic relationship with a young Nazi officer, Friedbert Gluck.
+She initially admired Hitler, and did not foresee the advent of war, but she later recognised her "blind spot", and removed a character based on Gluck from the novel she was writing.

 In early 1939, Pym approached Jonathan Cape about a job in publishing; none was available at the time.
-The outbreak of World War II changed her plans, and in 1941 she went to work for the Censorship Department in Bristol, later joining the Women's Royal Naval Service.
-From 1943, she served in naval postal censorship, eventually being posted to Naples.
+The outbreak of World War II changed her plans, and in 1941 she went to work for the Censorship Department in Bristol, initially checking letters between Irish families in Britain and Ireland.
+Later, she joined the Women's Royal Naval Service.
+From 1943 she served in naval postal censorship in Southampton, and was subsequently posted to Naples.
+She had learned about coded messages while an examiner, and may have worked for or with MI5.